 - A. Notwithstanding the minimum age requirement cited elsewhere in the Statement of Work, the Contractor must follow Federal, state and/or local licensing requirements for Contract employees.
-In most areas the minimum age requirements for armed Security Officer personnel is twenty-one (21) years of age. - B. In the event that there is a legal licensing requirement regarding the minimum age for a Security Officer, that requirement shall take precedence over the Contract's stated acceptable minimum age.
+In most areas the minimum age requirements for armed security guard personnel is twenty-one (21) years of age. - B. In the event that there is a legal licensing requirement regarding the minimum age for a security guard, that requirement shall take precedence over the Contract's stated acceptable minimum age.